 - Supervisors should stagger shifts and breaks to reduce the number of employees in shared spaces.

-- DU employees are encouraged to consult with their supervisor regarding telecommuting.
+- DU employees are encouraged to consult with their supervisor regarding telecommuting where appropriate

-- Supervisors and COVID-19 Access Managers should consider using staggering work hours to reduce the number of employees present at the same time.
+- Supervisors and COVID-19 Access Managers should consider using staggered work hours to reduce the number of employees present at the same time.